 Eventually, I got my coin collecting mojo going, and I used my classic tactic of trading some random stuff I had on me.
 I had this old, beat-up harmonica that I managed to swap for some seriously sweet coins.
 Who knew harmonicas were such hot currency in 1971 CAR?

-United Arab Republic stamps for philatelists and other buyers
+See also: Central African Republic rare stamps for philatelists and buyers

 Speaking of which, let me tell you about the country itself.
 Central African Republic was being ruled by President Jean-Bédel Bokassa at the time, and things weren’t exactly rosy.
 The country was facing economic struggles and political unrest, but that didn’t stop me from having a good time.
 I even got to try some of the local food, like cassava and plantains.
 Not bad, not bad at all.